 Leeward Beach, which starts from the east of Grace Bay Beach, offers beautiful turquoise ocean and white sand, and some small sheltered coves are a great place for e-surfing and e-foiling.

 World-famous Grace Bay Beach is of course an amazing spot for water sports, especially during calm weather.

-Long Bay Beach is best-known as being an exceptional kiteboarding and horseback riding location, and the consistently shallow water is likewise perfect for e-surfing and jetboarding.
-For miles out, the water is waist deep, allowing surfers to stand when necessary.
+Long Bay Beach is best known for being an exceptional kiteboarding and horseback riding location, and the consistently shallow water is likewise perfect for e-surfing and jetboarding.
+For miles out, the water is waist-deep, allowing surfers to stand when necessary.

 Sapodilla Bay and Taylor Bay have the reputation as being some of the calmest beaches on Providenciales, and as such are amazing for board sports such as e-surfing.
 Sapodilla Bay can get quite busy at times, but the nearby Taylor Bay is often quiet and secluded.